 What are the responsibilities and job description for the Electronic Technician position at Regional Transit Authority?

-The Regional Transit Authority gets people moving around New Orleans.
-Our transit services provide mobility to residents of the city as well as tourists, providing incredible views and comfortable rides through historical neighborhoods and countless attractions.
-RTA’s system includes 5 streetcar lines, 30 bus routes, 2 ferry routes, and paratransit services.
-Our passengers take more than 19 million rides every year.
+The Regional Transit Authority (RTA) gets people moving around New Orleans.
+Our transit services provide mobility to residents and tourists, offering access to historic neighborhoods and countless attractions.
+RTA operates 5 streetcar lines, 30 bus routes, 2 ferry routes, and paratransit services, providing more than 19 million rides each year.

 International Brotherhood of Electrical Workers (IBEW) Employment Opportunity

-Wages for new employees will be on a tiered scale based on the candidate’s skills and experience, as approved by management staff at the time of hire.
-New employees will begin at 90% of the starting rate/tier for the first six months.
+Wages for new employees are on a tiered scale based on the candidate’s skills and experience, as approved by management at the time of hire.
+New employees will begin at 90% of the assigned rate/tier for the first six months.

-Under close supervision, the Electronic Technician performs electrical and electronic repair work as required in the maintenance of the RTA’s vehicles and equipment
+Under close supervision, the Electronic Technician performs electrical and electronic repair work required to maintain RTA vehicles and equipment.

 REPORTS TO